See the comments for color updates and add your own!

 Fall color season is a great time to visit the Leelanau Peninsula.
 Our roadsides are lined with maple and oak and while the hillsides catch fire in late September of every year, the pace slows down and gives visitors a little more elbow room to slow down and enjoy it all.
 Here's a few of our favorite fall features and websites...

 - Leelanau Webcams There's a few webcams that can give you a live look at the state of fall color in the region.
-If you turn the Cove Cam in Leland to the right, you can see some of the color on Lake Street in Leland.
+The Cove Cam in Leland isn't working for our computers, but if yours is old enough and you turn the camera to the right, you can see some of the color on Lake Street in Leland.
 Inland Seas has a webcam on Suttons Bay.
 You can also check in on downtown Traverse City.

 - Fall Color Photos You can get some great fall color photos from the Leelanau.com photo group and also through the Leelanau blog's Fall archive.
 There's some nice fall backgrounds as well!